-Summer wildfires continue to cause havoc in northern hemisphere30/07/2018 - by the Climate Centre
+Summer wildfires continue to cause havoc in northern hemisphere

 The Greek authorities this weekend raised to 88 the number of people who died in the wildfire in the coastal resort of Mati, in eastern Attica, while ten burn victims are still in intensive care in hospital, the national ANA-MPA news agency said.